spm/spm-docs/docs/tutorials/beginners/control_flow.md

 ```

 ## Using Functions
-Series of instructions are often bundeled together into functions.
+Series of instructions are often bundled together into functions.
 In MATLAB, these have input arguments and output arguments.
 Many functions only return a single output argument.
 For example, ``sin`` is a built-in function that returns a single output.
 In the following example, ``x`` is the input argument, and ``y`` is the output argument.
 ```matlab